janwilmans/nowindlibraries/compile_readme.txt

 - use 'cmake -G 'Unix Makefiles' to generate makefiles.
 - run 'make'

-Or for Ubuntu 12:
+Or for Debian 64 or Ubuntu 12:

+- sudo apt-get update
+- sudo apt-get libftdi-dev
+- sudo apt-get cmake
+- sudo apt-get subversion
-- sudo apt-get ftdi*
+- sudo apt-get gcc
 - sudo apt-get g++
-- sudo apt-get install boost-filesystem*-dev
+- sudo apt-get libboost-filesystem*
 - use 'cmake -G 'Unix Makefiles' to generate makefiles.
 - run 'make'

 problems compiling ?
 Post on msx.org or mail directly to me (janwilmans@gmail.com) using cmake is an attempt to make cross-compiling easier, but so far it seems to break a lot